 - HUM 203 Appreciation of the Theatre.
 The scope and significance of the dramatic arts and the modern theatre, including the contributions of the playwright, director, actor, designer, and critic.
 Student preparation includes attending plays and reading dramatic literature.
 Fall. - HUM 213 Film Appreciation.
-A study of the American narrative film.
-Topics include the western film, the gangster film, the musical, the early history of the film industry, and the Christian ethic as it relates to the modern film.
-Winter 1985. - HUM 223 18th Century Literature, Music, and Theatre.
-A study of the 18th Century through the arts of literature, music, and the theatre.
+Study of American narrative film.
+Topics include western films, gangster films, musicals, early history of the industry, and Christian ethic as it relates to the modern film.
+Winter 1985. - HUM 223 18th Century Literature, Music, & Theatre.
 Winter 1984.